Take a look at the hard facts about

 - Support the Grevy’s Zebra Trust or the Grevy's Zebra Conservation Project by the African Wildlife Foundation (AWF).

-Listed as Critically Endangered since re-assessment in 2010, Hyperolius pickersgilli (Pickergill’s Reed Frog) was first classified as endangered in 2004.
+Listed as Critically Endangered in 2010, Hyperolius pickersgilli (Pickergill’s Reed Frog) was first classified as endangered in 2004.
 In 2016, Pickersgill's Reed Frog was reclassified as Endangered.

 This critically endangered reed frog is a habitat specialist, found only on 9km² of the earth's surface in total.
 This elusive, shy amphibian is found in highly fragmented and declining wetland habitats within a narrow 16km stretch along the KwaZulu-Natal Province coastline in South Africa.